Skip to content

 # => Exits 1 if errors found

-Why It Matters: Error handling enables quality gates.
-Fail CI/CD builds on Claude-detected issues (type errors, missing tests, security problems).
-Automated quality enforcement - code can’t merge if Claude validation fails.
+Why It Matters: Error handling in npm scripts enables automated quality gates that prevent problematic code from merging.
+Fail CI/CD builds on Claude-detected issues including type errors, missing tests, and security vulnerabilities.
+Automated quality enforcement means code cannot merge if validation fails, shifting the enforcement burden from human reviewers to automated systems.
+Exit code propagation ensures Claude failures surface correctly in CI/CD dashboards.

 Example 17: npm Script Chaining Multiple Claude Commands